jansc/tmjs/README.md

 # Introduction

 `tmjs` is a Topic Maps engine written in pure JavaScript.
-It aims to compliant with the Topic Maps API [TMAPI 2.0](http://www.tmapi.org/2.0/) and implements the Topic Maps - Data Model [TMDM](http://www.isotopicmaps.org/sam/sam-model/).
+It aims to be compliant with the Topic Maps API [TMAPI 2.0](http://www.tmapi.org/2.0/) and implements the Topic Maps - Data Model [TMDM](http://www.isotopicmaps.org/sam/sam-model/).